You are here

 R Horizon

 The R horizon is found beneath the C horizon and is the original bedrock.
-In Mississippi, the R horizon is found in the soils of the Appalachian foothills, in the northeastern-most corner of the state.
+In Mississippi, the R horizon is found in soils of the Appalachian foothills, in the northeasternmost corner of the state.

 Soil Properties

 There are several soil chemical and physical properties that are important to forest management.
 They are organic matter, texture, porosity, drainage, and soil pH.
-These physical and chemical properties of the soil interact to determine its fertility.
+These physical and chemical properties of soil interact to determine its fertility.
 This concept is known as “carrying capacity.”
 Essentially, a given unit of land can produce a set amount of biomass, measured as yield.
-Below are more detail descriptions of these key soil properties that are so important to soil fertility.
+The following sections include more detailed descriptions of these key soil properties, which are vital to soil fertility.

 Soil Organic Matter

 Organic matter is a vital component to soil fertility.
 Organic matter helps retain plant nutrients and moisture.
-It also helps the development of soil structure, which is how individual soil particles bind together.
+It also helps development of soil structure, which is how individual soil particles bind together.
 Good soil structure leads to more and larger pore space, which is necessary for internal drainage and adequate aeration for plant roots.
-Organic matter decomposes into acidic materials, which further enhances chemical decomposition and weathering of parent material and influences soil acidity.
+Organic matter decomposes into acidic materials, which further enhance chemical decomposition and weathering of parent material and influence soil acidity.

 Soil Texture